AdobeDocs/experience-manager-cloud-manager.en/help/using/deploying-code.md

    The **Stage Testing**, involves the following steps:

-    * Security Testing -- This step evaluates the security impact of your application code on the AEM environment.
+    * Security Testing: This step evaluates the security impact of your application code on the AEM environment.
 See [Understand your Test Results](understand-your-test-results.md) for details on the testing process.
-   * Performance Testing -- This step evaluates the performance of your application code.
+   * Performance Testing: This step evaluates the performance of your application code.
 See [Understand your Test Results](understand-your-test-results.md) for details on the testing process.

    ![](assets/Stage_Testing1.png)